- When do I get a decision on a public housing grievance?

 Federal public housing

 In federal public housing, there is no stated process for the housing authority or a tenant to appeal a grievance decision to the Board of Commissioners or any other agency.
 However, federal rules state that a housing authority is not bound by a grievance decision if the Board of Commissioners decides and promptly informs the parties that the matter was not grievable or the decision was contrary to applicable law, in which case the grievance decision becomes non-binding (not enforceable).5 This should mean that either the tenant or the housing authority could make a written request to the Board of Commissioners to set aside the decision.
-Tenants in federal public housing do not have a right to ask the state Department of Housing and Community Development to review a Board decision.
+Tenants in federal public housing do not have a right to ask the state Executive Office of Housing and Livable Communities to review a Board decision.

 Opening meeting law